sePopel/sePopel.github.io/docs/fog-of-war/quickstart.md

 ### 4) Add Occluders (what blocks vision)
 Occlusion can be done in two ways, either by a circle or by a scene capture.
 Circular occlusion can be added as follows:

 - **Circular Occlusion around Actor:** `RegisterBlocker(Actor, Radius)` / `UnregisterBlocker`
 - **Static:** `AddStaticBlocker(WorldPos, RangeWS)` → handle; later `RemoveStaticBlocker(Handle)`

 If the scene capture is set to only work with specific actors, you need to register them:

 - **Register Capture Writer:** `RegisterCaptureWriter(Actor, CaptureName)` / `UnregisterCaptureWriter`

 ### 5) Stealth / Ghosts (actors reacting to fog)
 - **Register:** `RegisterStealthActor(Actor, HiddenMode, VisibilityPolicy)` / `UnregisterStealthActor(Actor)`

+Contrary to the other helper components, using the stealth component comes with some features, which are not available without using it.
+This includes a callback when the actor is no longer visible, as well as a smooth fade-in/out.

 ---